 Assess patient frailty status and functional mobility risk

-Obesity accompanied by low levels of lean mass, particularly in the legs, can increase risk of falls that can result in frailty, limited functional capacity, and/or reduced quality of life.
-Segmental measures allow for precise analysis of lean body mass distribution to help the clinician assess risks associated with reduced lean mass.
+Obesity accompanied by low levels of lean mass, particularly in the legs, can increase the risk of falls that can result in frailty, limited functional capacity, and/or reduced quality of life.
+Segmental measures allow for precise analysis of fat-free mass distribution to help the clinician assess risks associated with reduced lean mass.

 - The ability of a particular segment to support the patient’s’ overall body weight and